suziexi/frameblends.github.io/README.md

 This project is challenging yet inspiring; it’s related to cognitive science and the general humanities, and aims to offer a useful tool for human analysts.
 For such a complicated and large-scale project, as Professor Turner mentioned in the initial project meeting with mentors, it’s better to starts with simple and small thing that works, and then build on top of it.
 From the initial meeting, I summarize and break down the three main goals of functionalities in a progressing manner.

-- Work with existed tools to detect frame blend and identify the flaws and improve it
+- Work with existed tools to detect frame blends, identify the flaws or the biased parts, integrate or improve them
 - Build an interactive system to manually enter text and frame, allow human experts labeling
-- Detect the communication about future as frame blends
+- Detect the communication about future based on detection of frame blends

 Additionally, I have some preliminary ideas about the interactive system for manually input the text and frame in the further research steps, which need to plan a comprehensive system of rules for entering data with restriction for merging the data to the original dataset.
 This may also need me to gain more background knowledge about cognitive science and semantics.